Flyover Media CIC has been set up, in part, to enable us to apply for grants to expand the work we currently do in local

 How The Charlton Champion is funded

 The Charlton Champion has had its own Patreon scheme since 2018, which raises about £50/month for the site.
-There is also a limited income from advertising, while the site has also made money from merchandise – its Greetings From Charlton postcards, designed and produced by Neil, were a big hit last year.
+The site has also made money from merchandise – its Greetings From Charlton postcards, designed and produced by Neil, have been a big hit.
 This money is paid to Flyover Media.
 It pays for one regular freelancer who produces Charlton Athletic match reports.

 At present, Darryl and Neil are not taking payment for their work on the site – apart from Ko-fi coffees donated by readers – so Flyover Media can use the proceeds to revamp the site in 2019 to introduce an improved advertising package, hopefully allowing local businesses to promote themselves on the site.

 Funding future projects